fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 </head>
 ```

-That completes the installation of FusionCharts in your application.
+This completes the installation of FusionCharts in your application.
 To see how to create a chart, [click here]({% site.baseurl %}/getting-started/vuejs/your-first-chart-using-vuejs '@@open-newtab').

 ### Installing FusionMaps (map visualizations) for your project